 Bring Order to Your Home Office

-To truly spring clean a home office, it’s important to try to take the entropy and break it down, removing the chaos (even if it’s organized) and creating a clean slate, which can help make it easier to stay focused, organized, and uncluttered.
+To truly spring clean a home office, it’s important to take the entropy and break it down, removing the chaos (even if it’s organized) and creating a clean slate, which can help make it easier to stay focused, organized, and uncluttered.

 Sort through office supplies.
 Put all pens, notepads, sticky notes, and wires together.
-Do all of the papers picked up at the latest show need to be kept?
+Do all the papers picked up at the latest show need to be kept?
 Any documents that can be scanned and tossed (or shredded) will eliminate extra paper.

 Evaluate what can be given away or thrown in the trash.

 Organize items based on functionality.
 If certain items are used daily, weekly, or rarely, you can sort them by use.
 A label maker may not be used as often as a scanner, and neither might be used as often as a printer.